 - The agora in ancient Corinth

-After our visit of ancient Corinth you’ll head on to Loutraki, the beaudiful resosrt of Corinth.
+After our visit to ancient Corinth, you’ll head on to Loutraki, the beautiful resort of Corinth.
 The route to Osios Potapios monastery starts after the waterfalls and the Thermal Baths in Loutraki heading to the Mediterranean village of Perachora (10km).
 The road goes up the Gerania Mountains with the scattered monasteries on the overgrown slopes.
 Each turn opens up more and more views of the Corinthian Gulf and the opposite mountains of Moria.
 Even the Corinthian Isthmus can be seen in the far east.
 To the west, Cape Melagavi can be seen illuminating its lighthouse at night.
 That’s where we go!
 The route stands out, for the color fair that even Van Gogh would envy!

 Saint Patapios: The miraculous patron of Loutraki, Corinth

 The Monastery of Saint in the Geranias Mountains, where its scene is preserved, is a living monument of Orthodoxy

 In the Gerania Mountains, above the Loutraki, opposite the city of Corinth, is built the Holy Monastery of St. Patapios, where its miraculous scene is kept.
 They are one of these convents that receive hundreds of pilgrims from all over the country daily.
 It is a living monument of Orthodoxy, which is cared for by dozens of nuns.
 Although an important monastery, it was built only in 1952, following an ancient hermitage, dating back to the 13th century.